Psalm 5 - The Expectant Life

 “In the morning, O Lord, You will hear my voice; In the morning I will order my prayer to You and eagerly watch.”
 Psalm 5:3

-There is great power in each morning.
-It is the beginning of a day within a life, the beginning of 24 hours that will follow the precedent set by the morning it follows.
-The morning routine prevails over the day, and it is thus that we find so much mentioned in God’s Word about the importance of the start of each day.
-We see Jesus rise early, while it is still dark, and go to have prayer and quiet time with the Father in Mark 1:35.
+There lies great power in mornings.
+Every morning births yet another span of 24 hours and each one of those hours will follow the precedent set by the morning they follow.
+Yes, the morning routine prevails over the entire day, and it is because of this, we find so much mentioned in God’s Word about the importance of the morning.
+We see Jesus rise early, while it is still dark, to have prayer and quiet time with the Father in the morning (Mark 1:35).
 You can also find at least 39 other verses in scripture that mention the importance of rising early and properly utilizing God’s gift of mornings.
-Nineteenth century English preacher Charles Spurgeon was quoted as, “An hour in the morning is worth two in the evening, while the dew is on the grass, let grace drop upon the soul.”
+Nineteenth century English preacher Charles Spurgeon was quoted, “An hour in the morning is worth two in the evening, while the dew is on the grass, let grace drop upon the soul.”
 The importance of mornings has even saturated secular culture with this little-known quote from Benjamin Franklin, “Early morning hath gold in its mouth.”
-So God, as well as the wise of the world, are delivering a message about our mornings and how important they are.
-The question is, how are you using your mornings?
+So God, as well as the wise of this world, are delivering a message about our mornings and how important they are.
+The question is, are you mining the gold from your mornings?

 “Let the morning bring me word of your unfailing love, for I have put my trust in you.
 Show me the way I should go, for to you I entrust my life.”
 Psalm 143:8